ragupari/SCM-project/README.md

 ```

 ### Driver,Assistant
-To start the admin frontend on `localhost:3002`, use the following command from the root directory:
+To start the Driver,Assistant frontend on `localhost:3002`, use the following command from the root directory:
 ```bash
 npm run driverend
 ```